zzzprojects/EntityFramework-Classic/docs/pages/features/csharp-eval-function.md

 [Try it](https://dotnetfiddle.net/2sAvrj)

 ### Executing LINQ from json
-Your application need to filter returning entities depending of a json you receive.
+Your application need to filter returning entities depending on the json you receive.

 ```csharp
 var json = @"